srikanthkakumanu/do-java/app/src/main/java/functional/README.md

 - The main benefit of recursion is that it helps to eliminate the side effects i.e. looping (in impertive paradigm).
 - **Head Recursion**:
   - Making the recursive call before calculating the result at each step or in words at the head of the calculation.
-  - A **drawback of this type of recursion** is that every step has to hold the state of all previous steps until we reach the base case.
+  - A **drawback for this type of recursion** is that every step has to hold the state of all previous steps until we reach the base case.
 This is not really a problem for small numbers, but holding the state for large numbers can be inefficient.
 - **Tail Recursion**:
   - We ensure that the recursive call is the last call a function makes.
   - Java still does not have support for this tail-call recursion optimization.